-MATH 101 is a college algebra course designed to prepare the student for more advanced courses in mathematics such as statistics, business calculus, finite mathematics, and pre-calculus.
+MATH 121 is a college algebra course designed to prepare the student for more advanced courses in mathematics such as statistics, business calculus, and pre-calculus.
+Students must earn an appropriate score on the math placement test or complete MATH 100 or MATH 100B with a grade of C or higher before taking MATH 121.

-MATH 105 and MATH 110 are designed as terminal mathematics courses for the non-science student.
-MATH 201-202 is a calculus sequence for students who have successfully completed 3 1/2 or 4 units of high school mathematics through trigonometry and have received the appropriate score on the placement test, or students who have completed MATH 117 with a grade of B or higher.
+MATH 251-252 is a two semester calculus sequence for students who have successfully completed 3 1/2 or 4 units of high school mathematics (including trigonometry) and have received the appropriate score on the placement test, or students who have completed MATH 151 with a grade of C or higher.